globalfaisal/qwizmi/README.md

 The development server is using next.js HTTPS support for development(localhost): check package.json dev script.
 Open [https://localhost:3000](https://localhost:3000) with your browser to see the result.
 You can start editing the page by modifying `src/app/page.tsx`.

-### 4. Change defaults

-There are some things you need to change including title, urls, favicons, etc.

-Find all comments with !STARTERCONF, then follow the guide.

-Don't forget to change the package name in package.json

-### 5. Commit Message Convention
+### 3. Commit Message Convention

-This starter is using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), it is mandatory to use it to commit changes.
+Using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), it is mandatory to use it to commit changes.